 - Veil: While not intended for structural use, graphite veils are used as corrosion-resistant barriers.
 They can also reduce the build-up of static electricity in applications that involve explosive liquids or gases.

-Fibre Glast Developments has over 65 years of experience in distributing fiberglass and composites.
+Fibre Glast Developments has over 65 years of experience in distributing fiberglass and composite materials like carbon fiber.
 We are ISO-certified and ensure that our product specifications are of the highest quality.
 Our express order system assures same-day shipping if you order by 2:30 pm EST. All orders are backed by our First Quality Guarantee, which ensures that our products are manufactured to the highest standards.
+All products are certified and traceable.

 Learn more about carbon fiber and other composite materials from our experts at Fibre Glast.
 We have a free Learning Center featuring white papers, videos, charts, photo galleries, and more.
 Get started with our free white papers, including About Reinforcements and About Prepregs.